Grammar Quiz

-Sentences According to Purpose!
+Types of Sentences According to Purpose!
 When we write a sentence, we have various reasons or purposes for writing them.
 The four main reasons for which we write sentences are:

-To make a statement
+• To make a statement.

-Ask a question
+• To ask a question

-To express one’s attitude about something
+• To express one’s attitude about something

-To express a command, surprise, etc.
+• To express a command, surprise, etc.

-1. Declarative Sentences
+1. Declarative sentences

-2. Interrogative Sentences
+2. Interrogative sentences

-3. Exclamatory Sentences
+3. Exclamatory sentences

-4. Imperative Sentences
+4. Imperative sentences

-Sentences According to Purpose
+Types Sentences According to Purpose with Examples

 A sentence which states a fact is called a declarative sentence.
 All declarative sentences end with a period.
 Declarative sentences are the most common use in all types of sentences.
 A declarative sentence has the following different structures.

-subject + verb
+Subject + verb

-The child cried.
+• The child cried.

-subject + verb + adverbial
+Sentence Subject + verb + adverbial

-The flames spread everywhere.
+• The flames spread everywhere.

-subject + verb + direct object
+Subject + verb + direct object

-She bought a doll.
+• She bought a doll.

-subject + verb + indirect object + direct object
+Subject + verb + indirect object + direct object

-He promised me a present.
+• He promised me a present.

-subject + verb + direct object + adverbial
+Subject + verb + direct object + adverbial

-She kissed the baby on the forehead.
+• She kissed the baby on the forehead.

-subject + verb + complement
+Subject + verb + complement

-The boy seems worried.
+• The boy seems worried.

-subject + verb + complement + adverbial
+Subject + verb + complement + adverbial

-She looked beautiful yesterday.
+• She looked beautiful yesterday.

-Further Examples of a declarative sentence
+5 Examples of a declarative sentence

 • They have eaten dinner.